Blake Shelton Honors Troy Gentry With Emotional Performance Of “Over You”

 Grand Ole Opry / Twitter

-“Over You” is something you’ll never forget once you’ve heard it.
-It perfectly captures the all-too-familiar feeling of how much it hurts to lose a loved one, rather it be a parent, child, sibling, lover, or friend.
+“Over You” is one song you’ll never forget.
+It perfectly captures the feeling of how much it hurts to lose a loved one.

-Even though the song captured his feelings, Blake couldn’t bring himself to sing it.
-He told Miranda he wanted her to have it, so she recorded it and released it in 2012.
+Although the song captured his feelings, Blake couldn’t bring himself to sing it.
+He told Miranda he wanted her to have it, so she released it in 2012.

-The song resonated with audiences far and wide, and claimed the top spot on the country charts in both the U.S. and Canada.
-It was also a crossover success, peaking as high as the 35th spot on the Billboard Top 100.
+The song resonated with audiences and claimed the top spot on the country charts in both the U.S. and Canada.
+It also crossed over to peak at the 35th spot on the Billboard Top 100.

-Just months after it was originally released, Blake’s Voice team member Cassadee Pope placed her own spin on the song during the week that the top ten contestants competed.
-Her powerful performance touched fans across the country, who sent her recording to the third spot on the Hot Country Songs chart and the 25th place on the Top 100.
+Just months after its release, Blake’s Voice team member Cassadee Pope placed her own spin on the song during the week the Top 10 contestants competed.
+Her powerful performance touched viewers.

-While Miranda, Cassadee, and others have performed “Over You” many times through the years, Blake has continuously shied away from the song.
-Though he has performed it on a few rare occasions, and when he has, the moment has always been an powerful one.
+While Miranda, Cassadee, and others have performed “Over You” many times through the years, Blake tends to shy away from the song.
+But whenever he does sing it, the moment is always a powerful one.

-So you can imagine how much of an impact Blake left on a Grand Ole Opry audience who watched him dust off the song in honor of another someone he lost in life.
+So you can imagine how much of an impact Blake left on a Grand Ole Opry audience who watched him dust off the song in honor of another special person he lost.
 That someone was his good friend and country music star, Troy Gentry.

 The country music community was devastated over Troy’s loss.
 Emotional messages flooded social media, with one of the most powerful coming from Blake.

-But no one had any idea that Blake also planned to sing during the gathering, since he wasn’t billed as a performer with the likes of Rascal Flatts, Craig Morgan, and Dierks Bentley.
+But no one had any idea that Blake also planned to sing during the gathering, since he wasn’t billed as a performer.

 And when Blake sat down to sing with nothing but his acoustic guitar in hand, surely no one expected that he’d gather up the courage to sing “Over You.”